 The home of The Scott O’Dell Award for Historical Fiction is the Reinberger Children’s Library Center at the Kent State University iSchool in Kent, Ohio.

-If you have inquiries regarding the submission process or timeline that the information provided in the column to the right doesn't address, please email Mary Anne Nichols at mnichol1@kent.edu and put “O’Dell Award” in the subject line.
+If you have inquiries regarding the submission process or timeline that the information provided in the column to the right doesn't address, please email Uma Nori at uma@fordlibrary.org and put “O’Dell Award” in the subject line.

 An Awards Nomination Form (download below) must be submitted with the required information for each title you wish to bring to the attention of the Award Committee.